 Upon release, all of your personal property and money will be returned to you, minus any fees as stipulated.
 It is your responsibility, as well as staff, to ensure that all property and money has been returned to you.
-If you owe debt, the debt will remain on your account for a period of three (3) years (FSS 951.032).
 Every inmate who owes debt to the facility at the time of release will receive a statement of the amount owed for fees and services while incarcerated in a Palm Beach County Detention facility.
 Debts will be turned over to a billing and fee recovery service system for collection.

-G-28.
+G-27.
 CREDIT ON FINES AND COST